 Hanna’s personal project experience includes partner-in-charge of design and production of the Mendel Art Gallery and Conservatory in Saskatoon, the Churchill Townsite Redevelopment, construction of the high-rise hotel North Star Inn (1968-69), and Northwest Territories housing redevelopment and schools in various northern communities such as Eskimo Point (Arviat), Rankin Inlet, Coral Harbour and Clyde River (Kanngiqtugaapik) on Baffin Island.

 Hanna was elected to the College of Fellows of the RAIC in 1974.
-At that time, he was president of the Children’s Aid Society Board and past president of Neighborhood Service Centres of Greater Winnipeg.
+At that time, he was president of the Children’s Aid Society Board and past president of Neighbourhood Service Centres of Greater Winnipeg.
 Hanna served on the Board of Regents for the University of Winnipeg, as well as for the Manitoba Theatre Workshop and the Manitoba Aviation Council.
-Hanna loves flying and was able to combine flying and architectural practice in his various projects with Number TEN in the Yukon, Northwest Territories and as far north as the Arctic Circle.
+Hanna loves flying and was able to combine flying and architectural practice in his various projects with Number TEN in the Northwest Territories and as far north as the Arctic Circle.

-Hanna moved to Victoria in 1997 to assist with the opening of a Victoria, BC, office of Number TEN Architectural Group.
 In April 2002, Hanna was granted Life Membership in the MAA in recognition of his years of service.